Nettas/volterra-eks-vk8s-guide/README.rst

 3. Create public load balancer
 ******************************

-We will use Volterra HTTP Load Balancer as a Reverse Proxy and to route traffic to resources located on Volterra vk8s and EKS based on the URI prefix.
+We will use Volterra HTTP Load Balancer as a Reverse Proxy to route traffic to resources located on Volterra vk8s and EKS based on the URI prefix.
 Let's follow the steps below to create an origin pool and load balancer for our app.

 `a)` In the **Application** tab, navigate to **Load Balancers** and then select **HTTP Load Balancers** in the options.
 Then click **Add HTTP Load Balancer** to open the load balancer creation form.